What is meant by shifting-left in software development?

-Take precautions before shifting-left farther
+Take precautions before shifting-left further

-- Consider the extra burden of testing on the developers if you want to push farther with shifting-left.
+- Consider the extra burden of testing on the developers if you want to push further with shifting-left.
 As they are the ones to develop code and they are the ones again investing their time and energy on testing as well.

-- There are high chances that to reduce the extra burden they may consider testing early that very fewer bugs are detected; this will not help as the aim of shifting-left is to reduce the rate of bugs introduced not to suppress them.
+- There are high chances that to reduce the extra burden they may consider testing early so that very fewer bugs are detected; this will not help as the aim of shifting-left is to reduce the rate of bugs introduced not to suppress them.

 - Consider shifting-left methodology only after a thorough understanding of the development process of your software products, there can be issues with infrastructure and planning.